ad4mvojtech/efd/06-thesis/index.md

 Since I will be postponing my graduation, I would like to tell you atleast a bit about my theoretical part,this part is already done and ready.
 The topic for my bachelor thesis is modern technolgies used for 2D animation.

+# Overview
+Introduction to 2D animation
+Traditional vs. Digital Animation
+Digital Drawing Tablets
+Software Tools
+12 principles of animation
+Integration of 3D elements

  ## What is 2D animation?
 The basic definition of 2D animation consists of animation techniques that are created in only two dimensions, the x and y axes.
-However, if I could simplify the definition of 2D animation as much as possible, I would say that it is the art of creating motion in a two-dimensional space on the x and y axes, where the animator creates characters, various creatures and shapes, effects but also objects and backgrounds.
+However the animator creates characters, various creatures and shapes, effects but also objects and backgrounds.

 Animation is an illusion for the human eye, which is unable to register rapidly changing images.
 The illusion of movement is created when a fast moving image is created by composing individual drawings in succession.
 One second is most often divided into 24 frames, which ensures that the animation moves smoothly.
 Depending on the style of animation and where the final product goes, up to 24 drawings per second can be created.

-The process of 2D animation (sometimes referred to as traditional animation) has undergone a long evolution from hand-drawn techniques to the use of digital methods using specialized computer software such as Toon Boom Harmony, MOHO, and Adobe After Effects.
-These digital programs save animators time and production costs, resulting in a more unique and faster final 2D animation.

-Now, let’s take a quick look what has been before all these modern solutions took place:
+That means one second of the final movie has 24 pictures drawn.

 ## traditional vs. digital
 We've come a long way in the evolution of animation.
-I mean, can you even believe there was a time when each frame of an animated character was drawn by hand?
-Well, believe it or not, it happened, and yes, it still happens in some cases.

 People who draw their animation characters by hand are called Traditional Animators.
 Thanks to the introduction of computers and, of course, animation in computer systems for  in the era of Digital Animators.